Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions: Kinetic Formation Model for Resonance Particles

+At the end of the QGP phase, the deconfined quarks and gluons are combined to form hadrons, entering the hadronic phase.
+As a result of confinement, physical observables such as particle spectra, flow, fluctuations and correlations, etc., in QCD are required to be defined in terms of hadrons.
+The dynamics of interactions within the hadronic phase can affect these observables.
+These interactions involve both elastic scatterings, which change the momentum distribution without altering the particle composition, and inelastic processes, such as resonance formation and decay, that modify the chemical composition of the hadronic matter.
+This transport and evolution of hadrons in the hadronic phase strongly influence the final particle yields.

-Several resonance particles are produced in the final state of $pp$ and heavy-ion collisions with lifetimes varying from 1.1 fm/c ($f_2(1270)$) to 46.3 fm/c ($\phi(1020)$).
-Such a wide range in their lifetimes provides an excellent opportunity to use them as probes to study the system formed in relativistic nuclear collisions~\cite{Bleicher:2002dm,Torrieri:2001ue,Johnson:1999fv,Ilner:2017tab,ALICE:2019xyr}.
-Out of these, the $K^*(892)^0$ meson occupies a sweet spot with a lifetime of 4.16 fm/c, making it a good probe to study the hadronic phase and hadronic phase lifetime.
-If the resonance decays within the hadronic phase, then the decay products are subject to interactions before kinetic freeze out, which alters their momentum and prevents their reconstruction (re-scattering) ($K^*(892)^0\xrightarrow{}\pi K$).
-Similarly, hadrons in the medium can interact together to form resonances that may live up to the kinetic freeze-out allowing a successful reconstruction (regeneration) ($\pi K\xrightarrow{}K^*(892)^0$).
-Thus it is imperative to include both of these effects in the calculations while studying the final resonance yields.
+Several resonance particles are produced in the final state of proton--proton and heavy-ion collisions with lifetimes varying from 1.1 fm/$c$ (for $f_2(1270)$) to 46.3 fm/$c$ (for $\phi(1020)$), with $c$ denoting the speed of light.
+Such a wide range in the lifetimes provides an exceptional opportunity to use them as probes to study the system formed in relativistic nuclear collisions~\cite{Bleicher:2002dm, Torrieri:2001ue, Johnson:1999fv, Ilner:2017tab, ALICE:2019xyr}.
+The dynamics of these resonances within the hadronic phase significantly affect the yields and momentum distributions of the stable final state particles like pions, kaons and protons.
+Long-lived particles like $\eta$ (with the lifetime $\tau_l\sim 10^{-19}$ s) and $\eta'$ ($\tau_l\sim 10^{-21}$ s) mesons can also affect the final state pion yield obtained at detectors through their decay channels.
+In the subsequent calculations, we used three different resonance particles---namely, $\rho(770)^{0}$, $K^*(892)^0$, and $\phi(1020)$.
+Out of these, the $K^*(892)^0$ meson occupies a sweet spot, with a lifetime of 4.16~fm/$c$, making it a suitable probe to study the hadronic phase and hadronic phase lifetime, as performed in \cite{ALICE:2019xyr}.
+If the resonance decays within the hadronic phase, then the decay products are subject to interactions before kinetic freeze out, which alters their momentum and prevents their reconstruction (re-scattering) ($\rho(770)^0\xrightarrow{}\pi^+\pi^-$, $K^*(892)^0\xrightarrow{}\pi K$, $\phi(1020)\xrightarrow{}K^+K^-$).
+Similarly, hadrons in the medium can interact together to form resonances that may live up to the kinetic freeze-out allowing a successful reconstruction (regeneration) ($\pi^+\pi^-\xrightarrow{}\rho(770)^0$, $\pi K\xrightarrow{}K^*(892)^0$, $K^+K^-\xrightarrow{}\phi(1020)$).
+To obtain an experimental estimate of the hadronic phase lifetime, a natural decay formalism of $K^*(890)^0$ mesons is considered as given by~\cite{ALICE:2019xyr,Sahu:2019tch}

+where $\tau_H$ is the hadronic phase lifetime and the subscripts ``kin'' and ``chem'' denote the kinetic and chemical freeze-out boundaries, respectively.
+This formalism considers only rescattering due to decay and does not take into consideration the regeneration effects described above.
+Thus, it is imperative to include both of these effects in the calculations while studying the final resonance yields.